Find Out How Much Your New Roof Will Cost. Get Instant Roof Quote

 Pay close attention to how a company responds to criticism.
 A defensive or dismissive reply to a negative review is a major warning sign.
 On the other hand, a business that responds politely, offers a solution, and takes accountability shows professionalism and a commitment to customer satisfaction.
 Think of yourself as a detective looking for clues.
 You’re searching for evidence of consistent quality, clear communication, and respect for the client’s home and time.
 The best reviews are specific, balanced, and give you a clear picture of what it’s like to work with that painter from start to finish.

-Where to Find Trustworthy Reviews
+Where to Find Reviews You Can Actually Trust

 While general search engines are a good starting point, it helps to look at sources that specialize in vetting home service professionals.
 Websites that compile detailed customer feedback can give you a more reliable overview of a painter’s reputation in your specific area.
 These platforms often have stricter verification processes, which helps filter out fake or unhelpful reviews.
 Another fantastic, and often overlooked, resource is your local paint store.
 The staff there interact with painters all day long.
 They know who buys quality materials, who is consistently busy with projects, and who has a reputation for doing great work.
 Don’t hesitate to ask them for a few recommendations.

-What to Look for in Testimonials
+Positive Signs to Look for in Reviews

 When you’re reading through testimonials, skim past the generic comments like “They did a great job!” and look for the details.
 The most helpful reviews paint a full picture of the customer’s experience.
 Did the painters show up on time every day?
 Did they carefully protect furniture and floors?
 Were they clean and respectful of the homeowner’s space?
 Look for mentions of the crew’s prep work, as this is a huge indicator of a quality paint job.
 A great review will often highlight the painter’s communication skills, mentioning how they handled questions or addressed any issues that came up.
 These specifics give you real insight into their professionalism.